Clinical-Genomics/scout/docs/admin-guide/panelapp_panels.md

 Please note that when you create a PanalApp panel is **Scout, the software uses the specified level as a threshold, and not a filter**, so you'll get the following:

 ```
-`--panel-app-confidence green` collects green genes from PanelApp
+`--panel-app-confidence green` collects only green genes from PanelApp
-`--panel-app-confidence amber` collects amber and red from PanelApp
+`--panel-app-confidence amber` collects amber and green genes from PanelApp
 `--panel-app-confidence red` collects all genes from PanelApp
 ```